Code-Institute-Submissions/maxapn98-quality_supplements_JuneResub/README.md

 - Once all information provided by the user is verified user will get order information, and order verification.
 ### Scope Plane
 The features that the website should include:
-- [] Landing page
+- [x] Landing page
-- [] Products page
+- [x] Products page
-- [] Login form
+- [x] Login form
-- [] Profile page
+- [x] Profile page
-- [] Registration form.
+- [x] Registration form.
-- [] Shopping bag page
+- [x] Shopping bag page
-- [] Contact page
+- [x] Contact page
-- [] Ability to Search specific products by name.
+- [x] Ability to Search specific products by name.
-- [] Ability to sort products by category.
+- [x] Ability to sort products by category.
-- [] Ability to sort products by rating, and price.
+- [x] Ability to sort products by rating, and price.
-- [] Ability to enter in the specific product page and look at description, image, price, category
+- [x] Ability to enter in the specific product page and look at description, image, price, category
-- [] Ability to add a quantity of the product to a shopping bag
+- [x] Ability to add a quantity of the product to a shopping bag
-- [] Ability to see reviews.
+- [x] Ability to see reviews.
-- [] Ability to add a review, update the review, and delete.
+- [x] Ability to add a review.
-- [] Ability to add the wanted product to the shopping bag.
+- [x] Ability to add the wanted product to the shopping bag.
-- [] Ability to modify shopping bag quantity of products.
+- [x] Ability to modify shopping bag quantity of products.
-- [] Ability to checkout
+- [x] Ability to checkout
-- [] Ability for online payment.
+- [x] Ability for online payment.
-- [] Ability to save delivery information.
+- []x Ability to save delivery information.
 ### Structure Plane
 The information architutre:
 - Flow of information should be clear and consistent throughout the design.